satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 | Horizontal | Adds more instances | Better fault tolerance, unlimited scale |

 - Prefer horizontal for most cases.
+  - **Why:** Better for distributed systems; allows unlimited growth and fault tolerance.

+**Special Notes:**
+- Vertical scaling: Upgrading hardware of a single instance.
+- Horizontal scaling: Adding more instances to distribute load.

 *Example:* For a database, use read replicas (horizontal) over larger instances (vertical).